Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Experiments

 \paragraph{Metrics.} Following~\citep{wang2022computing, dou2022coverage, lin2021point2skeleton}, we use the two-sided average vertex-to-surface distance error, denoted as $\bar{\epsilon}$, to evaluate the surface reconstruction accuracy using medial meshes. $\bar{\epsilon}^1$ is the one-sided average vertex-to-surface distance from the original surface to the reconstructed surface and $\bar{\epsilon}^2$ is the distance in the reverse direction.
-We also report the number of medial elements, including the vertices $\#v$, edges $\#e$, and triangles $\#f$, to compare the compactness of discrete elements in different representations.
-To offer a more complete overview, we detail the number of continuous parameters ($\#$cp) associated with different representations.
+We also report the number of medial elements, including the vertices $\#v$, edges $\#e$, and triangles $\#f$, to compare the \hlca{sparsity} of discrete elements in different representations.
+To offer a more complete overview, we detail the number of continuous parameters ($\#$c) associated with different representations.
+For baseline methods, we report $\#$c as the total degree of freedom of medial spheres.
+It is computed by the multiplication of the number of medial vertices in the skeleton by four, as each medial vertex is equipped with a radius (one scalar) and a 3D position (three scalars).
+For our method, we report the total number of directional vectors for all primitives plus the number of medial vertices multiplied by three (each vertex has a 3D position).
+To ensure a fair comparison of reconstruction error, in the case of MAT, we increase the target mesh resolution without changing its geometry to obtain a skeleton that has a comparable magnitude of $\#$c to that of our method.
 For MATFP, LS, CA, and P2S, following their original papers, we reconstruct the mesh from the skeleton using medial spheres, cones, and slabs.
 In the case of ACD, where there is no reconstruction involved, we only report the number of decomposed domains (represented by $\#v$) and $\#e$ for every pair of adjacent domains.
-The number of unique edges $\#e$ of MATFP and the number of faces $\#f$ of LS Skeleton are omitted from the table as these counts are consistently zero across all shapes.
+The number of unique edges $\#e$ of MATFP and the number of faces $\#f$ of LS Skeleton are omitted from the table as these counts are zero across all shapes.
 We consider an edge unique if it is not a triangle edge in MATFP.
-Because LS Skeleton only produces curve skeleton, it does not contain any triangles.
+Since LS only produces curve skeletons, it does not contain any triangles.